 Where to Stay in Acadia During Your October Fall Foliage Trip

+You don’t want to spend your entire fall trip to Acadia National Park driving, you’re there to leaf peep!
 So where you stay in Acadia during your October trip is going to depend on a few things such as your budget, how far you’re willing to drive to get to the park, and how early you book.
 You’re not the only one with the brilliant idea of visiting Maine for fall foliage (though it’d be nice if you were I agree) so this isn’t automatically going to be the cheapest trip in the world for you.
 However, you don’t have to absolutely wild out in order to see those gorgeous fall colors though either.

 Outside of Bar Harbor